Julian Macaraeg: 2019 Southeast Asian Games

 Macaraeg competed at short track speed skating event of the 2019 Southeast Asian Games which was hosted at in the Philippines.
 However he did not win a medal.

 2020 Winter Youth Olympics

 Macaraeg was one of two Filipino athletes to be selected to attend the 2020 Winter Youth Olympics, and in doing so became the first Filipino short track speed skater to compete at the Youth Olympics.
 He qualified through his second-place finish in the 500m event of the 2019 ISU Junior World Short Track Championships in Canada.
 In the 500m, Macaraeg won his qualifying heat, moving him on to the quarterfinals, however he did not advance in the 1000m, and his Mixed-NOC relay made it to the B Final.

 2021 World Championships

 At the 2021 World Short Track Speed Skating Championships in the Netherlands, Macaraeg is the sole competitor for the Philippines for the tournament.
 He competed in the 500m, 1,000m, and 1,500m events placing 39th, 42nd, and 35th, respectively.

+2023 Winter World University Games

+He is among the four competitors for the Philippines at the 2023 Winter World University Games.
+He competed in both 500m and 1,000m.
+He only advanced once from Heat 1; in the 500m.